Samsung/tizen-docs/docs/application/tizen-studio-0/setup/faq.md

 - **What to do when Tizen Studio fails to launch?**

-  Tizen Studio fails to launch if you have incorrect JDK version installed on your system .Ensure that you have recommended version of JDK/OpenJDK installed.
+  Tizen Studio fails to launch if you have incorrect JDK version installed on your system.
+Ensure that you have recommended version of JDK, OpenJDK installed.

   Check your JDK version and download an appropriate version.

-   Verify you are running a supported version  JDK 8 or OpenJDK 10.
+   Verify you are using a supported version  JDK 8 or OpenJDK 10.

    1. On your terminal or console window,  type `java -version`.
       If this command does not show which version is installed, see [How can I find which version of Java is installed without running an applet in Windows or Mac](https://www.java.com/en/download/help/version_manual.xml).
-   2. If the version is not 8 for JDK and 10 for OpenJDK, download and install one of these versions.
+   2. Verify whether the available version is JDK 8 and OpenJDK 10.
-   3. Set or update your JAVA_HOME environment variable, for more information, see the installation pages.
+   3. Set or update your JAVA_HOME environment variable.
+For more information, see the installation pages.

    To download an earlier version of the JDK, see [Oracle Java Archive](https://www.oracle.com/technetwork/java/archive-139210.html).